Before You Read Any Further

 A Little More on Peanuts and Other Legumes

-Spread The Love is my favorite example of a company that sells both tree nut and peanut items, but has two separate facilities for processing.
+Barney Butter and Once Again are both examples of a company that sells tree nut and peanut items, but have two separate facilities for processing.

 Peanuts are a legume, not a tree nut.
 Other legumes include soy, beans, and lentils.
 Soy butter is becoming a popular peanut alternative for kids to enjoy.
 Like tree nuts, you may be allergic to one legume or all legumes.